Amit Tandon Calls Off Divorce With Wife Ruby; Says Their Separation Took A Toll On Their Daughter

 Amit told the leading daily, "I think we went through a lot of ups and downs in a very short span of time and it taught us many things.
 We realised that we are better together as a couple and we should give each other a chance.
 This is the best thing we can do for each other and our child."

-Their Separation Took Toll On Their Daughter Jiyana
+Their Separation Took A Toll On Their Daughter, Jiyana

-The actor also revealed that their separation took a toll on their daughter Jiyana.
-He said that he saw difference when Ruby was away from Jiyana and realised the affect on his daughter.
+The actor also revealed that their separation took a toll on their daughter, Jiyana.
+He said that he saw the difference when Ruby was away from Jiyana and realised the effect on his daughter.

 ‘The Whole Idea Of Divorce Had A Major Effect On Her’